caiooct/Custom-Chess-Clock/README.md

 ## Note

 This project is still a work in progress and may contain bugs or incomplete features.
-Please use at your own risk.

 ## Features